microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 If you prefer the inline view, you can set `"diffEditor.renderSideBySide": false`.

-**Review pane**
+**Accessible Diff Viewer**

-Navigate through diffs with `kb(editor.action.diffReview.next)` and `kb(editor.action.diffReview.prev)`.
+Navigate through diffs with `kb(editor.action.accessibleDiffViewer.next)` and `kb(editor.action.accessibleDiffViewer.prev)`.
 This will present them in a unified patch format.
 Lines can be navigated with arrow keys and pressing `kbstyle(Enter)` will jump back in the diff editor and the selected line.

 ![diff_review_pane](images/tips-and-tricks/diff_review_pane.png)